cloudblog004/fantasticfoodies/content/en/posts/1344-step-by-step-guide-to-make-perfect-instantpot-mexican-beer-chicken.md

 1. Cut chicken breast in half (fillet them) and place them in instantpot
 1. Add seasoning, garlic, beer, and Jalepenos
-1. Place lid on and make sure it&#39;s on &#34;sealed&#34;.
+1. Place lid on and make sure it&#39;s on *sealed*.
 Seat on high heat for 13 minutes.
 Once done, let it naturally release for 5 minutes and then do a quick release.
 Shred chicken and serve on tortillas
 1. Ready to serve and ENJOY!